Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Problem description

-The costs of purchasing MAUs are formulated as the budget constraints in our study.
-Nevertheless, the costs of operators are formulated as a \textit{cost function of operators}, which correlate positively with the increase in the number of used MAUs serving the section between any two adjacent stops.
-We also explore the impact of the fleet size on the tradeoff between operational and passengers' costs.
+The costs of purchasing MAUs are formulated as the budget constraints in this study.
+Additionally, operational costs are formulated as a \textit{cost function of operators}, which correlate positively with the increase in the number of used MAUs assigned to execute all trips.
+We also explore the impact of the fleet size on the trade-off between operational and passengers' costs.

 We can now formally define the investigated TT-VS-DCA problem as follows. \begin{definition} (The TT-VS-DCA problem).
-Given a PTN $G = (S, A)$, an EPTN $\mathcal{G} = (\mathcal{S}, \mathcal{A})$, the stochastic set $\mathcal{W}$, the set of time-dependent and uncertain passenger group $\mathcal{P}_w$ under scenario $w$, and the group of trips $\mathcal{K}_l$ on line $l \in \mathcal{L}$, the task of TT-VS-DCA problem is to find a robust timetable to indicate the arrival time and departure time of trip $k$ at stop $i$ on line $l$ (denoted as $a_{k,i}^{l}$ and $d_{k,i}^{l}$), whether trip $k$ on line $l$ leaves stop $i$ at time $t+1$ or not (denoted as $z_{k, i, t}^{l}$), the shifting time of trip $k$ at the starting stop on line $l$ (denoted as $\alpha_{k,i}$), the buffer time of trip $k$ at stop $i$ on line $l$ (denoted as $\beta_{k,i}^{l}$), the formation of the MAV assigned to each trip $k$ at each stop $i$ on line $l$ in scenario $w$ (denoted as $x^l_{k,i}(w)$), the cross-line circulation of decoupled MAUs at transfer corridor $g$ (denoted as $h^{g}_{k,k'}(w)$), the number of MAUs stored at each depot $m$ at the beginning of the studied time horizon $\kappa_m$.
+Given a bus network $\mathcal{G} = (\mathcal{S}, \mathcal{A})$, the stochastic set $\mathcal{W}$, the set of time-dependent and uncertain passenger group $\mathcal{P}_w$ under scenario $w$, and the group of trips $\mathcal{K}_l$ on line $l \in \mathcal{L}$, the goal of the TT-VS-DCA problem is to determine a robust timetable that specifies the arrival time and departure time of each trip on every stop along each line (determined by $z_{k, i, t}^{l}$, which indicates whether an MAV assigned to trip $k$ on line $l$ departs stop $i$ at time interval $t$).
+Additionally, the problem involves determining the formation of the MAV assigned to each trip $k$ at each stop $i$ on line $l$ in scenario $w$ (denoted as $x^l_{k,i}(w)$), the cross-line circulation of decoupled MAUs at transfer corridor $g$ (denoted as $h^{g}_{k,k'}(w)$), and the number of MAUs stored at each depot $m$ at the beginning of the studied time horizon $\kappa_m$.
 The goal is to minimize the weighted sum of passengers' and operational costs while satisfying strict capacity constraints.

 \end{definition}